-In the late 1970s, there was only two opinions about a popular dance craze known as “disco.”
+In the late 1970s, there were only two opinions about a popular dance craze known as “disco.”
 It was either the best thing since the jitterbug or the worst thing since the Hindenburg.
-Very few had a view in the middle.
+Very few had a position riding the fence.

 For the critical ear, the monotonous beat, synthesizer hooks, flourishing strings and banal, often repetitive lyrics created a candy-coated music that, thankfully, had little staying power.
 Most “disco” songs proved forgettable tunes until they’re needed in a period piece movie or retro 70s birthday party for the geriatric set.
 If it wasn’t for “Saturday Night Fever” in 1977, disco might’ve remained a minor musical genre, but thanks to the Brothers Gibb (or Bee Gees)–their falsettos, coiffed hair and danceable music–the craze began.

 America was doing “the hustle” and hanging out in trendy hot spots like “Studio 54.”
 Disco balls, platform shoes, white leisure suits and dance moves like the “pump,” “New Yorker” and “Disco Duck” were popular.
 Disco emerged out of the black fusion of soul, r&b and funk in the early 1970s through bands like the Trammps, A Taste of Honey and Earth, Wind and Fire, but it was a white guy named “KC” and his Sunshine Band that gave disco it’s “That’s The Way I Like It” blessing (1975).
 Another “white” one-hit wonder band known as “Wild Cherry” also helped to “play that funky music (1976).”